top of page

 Unfortunately, while the special edition carried portraits of many prominent citizens, Amy was not among them (nor was any other woman).
 No photo of her is known to exist.

-Silverton’s deadliest catastrophe struck on May 30, 1911, when fire broke out in the Windsor hotel, killing five men.
-The fire spread and destroyed Mrs. Carey’s Victoria Hotel and grocery store, W.H.
-Brandon’s store, the Patrequin home, several Chinese laundries, and shacks behind the main buildings.
+On May 30, 1911, a few weeks after Amy Carey sold the Victoria Hotel to Angus MacAulay, Silverton’s deadliest catastrophe struck.
+Fire broke out in the Windsor hotel, killing at least four men.
+The fire spread and destroyed the Victoria Hotel and Mrs. Carey’s grocery store, W.H.
+Brandon’s store, the Patrequin home, several Chinese-owned laundries, and shacks behind the main buildings.

 Nevertheless, the fire seems to have been too great a blow to recover from, for in May 1913, Amy sent her sons to California while she sold their business interests.
 She followed in February 1914, indicating her destination on a border crossing document as Oceanside, Calif., and her next-of-kin as her sister, Mrs. L. Dollery of Toronto.